dustinpfister/blog_posts/_posts/js-document.md

 When it comes to [attaching events](/2019/01/16/js-event-listeners/) to the document object there are a number of options when it comes to global events, as well as a number of events that have to do with just the document object that are worth looking into in greater detail.

 For this example I am just attaching a client event to the document object, when I do this I the event hander that I attach will fire for any element that I click on in the page.
 Inside the body of the event hander I have access to an [event object](/2020/07/23/js-event-object/) that will be passed by way of the first argument for the event hander function.
+This event object contains many useful properties such as the target property that is a reference to the element that was clicked.

 ```html
 <html>